A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 1.2.
 Admonishment of Rights

-If a defendant pleads guilty (or no contest) to a DUI 1st in Nevada, the court will require that he/she sign an “admonishment of rights” form.
+If a defendant pleads guilty (or no contest) to 1st offense of operating a motor vehicle under the influence in Nevada, the court will require that he/she sign an “admonishment of rights” form.
 (Click click here for an example.)
-This document outlines how DUI is a “priorable” crime, meaning that the punishments get greater with each successive conviction.
+This document outlines how driving under the influence is a “priorable” crime, meaning that the punishments get greater with each successive conviction.

 1.3.
 Prior felony DUI conviction

 Anyone with a previous felony DUI conviction will face another felony DUI charge if he/she is arrested again for driving under the influence.
-It makes no difference if the next DUI involved no injuries, or if the previous DUI arrest occurred more than seven (7) years ago.
+It makes no difference if the next intoxicated driving incident involved no injuries, or if the previous intoxicated driving arrest occurred more than seven (7) years ago.
 “Once a felon, always a felon.”9

-2. How does a DUI first affect my driver’s license and criminal record in Las Vegas, Nevada?
+2. How does a DUI first affect my driver’s license and criminal record?

-Every DUI first arrest opens two separate cases that operate independently of each other:
+Every DUI first offense arrest opens two separate cases that operate independently of each other:

 - A DMV case, which may result in license revocation, and